 Ensure your application is proof read by someone with a good standard of written English and checked for spelling mistakes and grammar.

 Right Click on the link below and choose ‘Save target as…‘ to download the application form or choose ‘Print target’ to print the form out directly from your printer.

 Could You Sponsor A Young Person?

 Our charity has limited funds and we could help many more young people at the start of their careers if we had more funds available.

-SPONSORSHIP – We have opportunities for individuals, small businesses or larger companies and organisations to sponsor both our Education and Development Awards and our Agricultural Engineering Education Scheme.
+SPONSORSHIP – We have opportunities for individuals, small businesses or larger companies and organisations to sponsor both our Agricultural Education Development Grants and our Agricultural Engineering Apprentice Awards.

 Your support could pay for a young person to pay for training or buy much needed tools, clothing and equipment.

 DONATIONS – We are always grateful for any donations no matter how small.
 Every little helps us to provide much needed financial support for our young people.

 Please contact our Education Officer in the first instance.